ANCHOR – Selecting the Right Carpet

 The program sets a higher standard for IAQ and ensures that customers are purchasing the very lowest emitting products available.

-The Green Label Plus program has such a positive impact on the indoor environment that the American Lung Association approves of its use in its Healthy Homes programs.
+The Green Label Plus program has such a positive impact on the indoor environment that it is recognized by third parties for its testing requirements.
 Additionally, the Green Label Plus program’s tough standards exceed the green building requirements dictated by California schools.

 Read the Green Label Plus - Fact Sheet